|

 A pedlar.

-But there was something disturbing about this manquite
+But there was something disturbing about himquite apart

-apart from his unprepossessing appearance, and his lack of the
+from his unprepossessing appearance, and the absence of the customary

-him, could feel no warmth of his fëa.
-Were it not for
+him, feel no warmth of his fëa.
+Were it not for the fact

-the fact that I can see him, he thought, I would
+that I can see him, he thought, I would never know

 Then the pedlar beckoned again and, despite himself, Legolas

-glanced at his ingenious stall, his eyes passing quickly over
+glanced at the ingenious stall, his eyes passing quickly over

 A shell.